Inflectra/rapise-documentation/docs/Guide/spira_dashboard_2.md

 ### Actions

 Some tables include `Action` column.
-It allows to perform curtain actions on an item displayed in the row where `Action` menu is expanded.
+It allows the user to perform certain actions on an item displayed in the row where `Action` menu is expanded.

 <img alt="Actions" src="/Guide/img/spira_dashboard_actions.png" width="250"/>